syedruhid/HitWicket_cli_game/README.md

 Step 2: Create seperate abstract classes to inherit common characters for all the pieces.
 Every class will implement multilevel inheritance from this abstract class             defined.

+Step 3: Two differnt .java files to implement classes ap and bp -- pieces of two differnt players and their property.